-- Nature of the services to be provided - Person or entity who will pay for the services1 - Anticipated hours to be devoted to the activity; - Total expected income from the activity; - The amount of time or earnings that are expected to exceed the threshold.
+- Anticipated hours to be devoted to the activity; - Total expected income from the activity; - The amount of time or earnings that are expected to exceed the threshold.

 The Chair shall approve the request, or if a request is not approved, the Chair shall advise the Plan Participant whether: 1) the activity may be undertaken, but with all related income accruing to the School/Department/Unit in accordance with their implementation guidelines and established accounting practices; or 2) the activity may not be undertaken.
 If a Plan Participant has received approval to engage in an activity that is reasonably expected to cause his/her total annual earnings from outside professional activities to exceed the established approved threshold, s/he must request the Chair's approval for any subsequent engagement(s).
 If subsequent engagements are allowed, they shall be undertaken with all related income accruing to the Plan unless an exception is approved in writing in accordance with School Guidelines.